 Esophageal speech.
 Some people can learn to use the throat muscles of the esophagus to produce sound.
 This is called esophageal speech.

 Electrolarynx.
 Some people use a mechanical battery-powered device called an electrolarynx to speak.
 This device produces vibration that is transmitted through the tissues of the neck or is delivered into the mouth through a plastic tube to produce speech.

 Tracheoesophageal (TE) voice restoration.
 TE voice restoration is used by many people after a laryngectomy.
 TE speech is similar to normal laryngeal speech because it uses air from the lungs to power speech production just as it did before laryngectomy.
-A small, removable prosthesis, which is an artificial device, that sits inside the stoma allows air from the lungs to pass into the esophagus for sound production.
+A small, removable device, called a voice prosthesis, sits inside the stoma and allows air from the lungs to pass into the esophagus for sound production.
 The sound then travels into the mouth for speech.